CrowdQ/rules/README.md

 </script>
 ```

-### What apps are affected by the vulneraility
+### What apps are affected by the vulnerability
 Select from the list the type of apps that are affected by this vulnerability.
 If you think there's a different type of app that is not in the list, mention this in the further reading section.

 ### Further reading
-In this section you will want to ad links ot external sources.
+In this section you will want to add links ot external sources.
 In our case there's intheresting information about this in places like OWASP, the CWE article, and links to other blogs that explain what `getEncodedParameter`does and when it should be used instead of `getParameter`

-# 3. Select your issue title
+### 3. Select your issue title
 At the top of the form you'll see something like this:
 `[Rule&Fix]: <Vulnerability Name> - <Severity> - CWE <number>`